 What is Vector?

-Vector is defined as a quantity of an object that has both magnitude and direction.
+A vector is defined as a quantity of an object that has both magnitude and direction.
 It is denoted by a letter with an arrow on it.

-Vector is very important in mathematics, and physics in various domains like linear algebra.
+Vector is very important in mathematics and physics in various domains like linear algebra.
 A vector can be combined with another vector with its head attached to the other vector’s tail.

-The addition of two or more vectors results in the same magnitude and direction according to the cumulative and associative law which is the same for the subtraction of vectors as well.
+The addition of two or more vectors results in the same magnitude and direction according to the cumulative and associative law, which is the same for the subtraction of vectors as well.

 What is Matrix?

-A matrix is a rectangular array of numbers or elements or entries arranged in rows and columns.
+A matrix is a rectangular array of numbers or elements, or entries arranged in rows and columns.
 They are denoted by letters written in upper case.

 A Matrix in its plural form is known as Matrices.
 The size of the matrix is indicated as row x columns, which is written as n x m where n denotes rows and m denotes columns in the matrix.

-If the elements above or below the principal diagonal of a square matrix are zero is known as a triangular matrix, if the elements below the principal diagonal are zero then it is known as Upper Triangular Matrix, if the elements above the principal diagonal are zero then it is known as Lower Triangular Matrix.
+If the elements above or below the principal diagonal of a square matrix are zero is known as a triangular matrix, if the elements below the principal diagonal are zero, then it is known as Upper Triangular Matrix, if the elements above the principal diagonal are zero, then it is known as Lower Triangular Matrix.

 Main Differences Between Vector and Matrix

-- Vectors have single index in the rectangular array, whereas Matrix has two indices in their formation.
+- Vectors have a single index in the rectangular array, whereas Matrix has two indices in their formation.